raniemi/elixir_examples/README.md

 ./bin/docker-build
 ```

-Following on the earlier mix example, all you have to do to use [Docker](https://www.docker.com/) is to prefix the same command with `./bin/docker-run`.
+Following on the earlier mix example, all you have to do to use the tools installed on [Docker](https://www.docker.com/) is to prefix the same command with `./bin/docker-run`.
 For example:
 ```console
 ./bin/docker-run mix do deps.get, compile
 ```

 ### Helpful Commands

-As I started working with this project and docker, I quickly became tired typing `docker-run` prefix constantly (think `bundle exec`), knowing when to specify a MIX_ENV, and having to run post-commands after the fact (i.e. I just ran code coverage and so I now want to see the HTML report).
+As I started working with this project and docker, I quickly became tired typing `docker-run` the prefix constantly (think `bundle exec`), knowing when to specify a MIX_ENV, and having to run post-commands after the fact (i.e. I just ran code coverage and so I now want to see the HTML report).
 As a means of convenience, I created some bash scripts in the `mix/` directory.
 For example:

 Run tests (with code coverage):
 ```console